-- Provide at least one 12-inch-square nest for every 4 or 5 hens in the flock, and never fewer than six nesting boxes.
-Nesting boxes should be positioned at least 2 feet off the ground and at least 4 feet from the roosts.
+- Provide at least one 1-by-1-foot nest for every four or five hens in the flock and never fewer than six nesting boxes.
+Position nesting boxes at least 2 feet off the ground and at least 4 feet from the roosts.

 - Keep at least 2 inches of clean, dry nesting material (shavings or straw) in the nest boxes at all times.

-- Relocate any broody hens, which cause congestion in the nesting boxes.
+- Relocate any broody hens (hens that have decided to sit on and incubate eggs), which can cause congestion in the nesting boxes.

 - Feed your chickens a complete feed specifically designed for laying hens.

-- If you feed hens eggshells for calcium, smash them to a powder so the chickens don't associate them with the eggs.
+- Keep eggshells strong by feeding the hens a calcium supplement—usually sold as oyster shells—in a free-choice feeder.
+If you feed hens eggshells for calcium, smash them to a powder so the chickens don't associate them with eggs.

-- Collect eggs early.
-Collecting eggs early in the day leaves less time for breakage and egg eating.
+- Collect eggs early in the day.
+This leaves less time for breakage and egg-eating.
 Most hens are finished laying eggs by 10 a.m.